Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ## Documentation

-The detailed documentation explaining how to integrate the SDK and how to use a session to take a payment can be found in Access Worldpay documentation at [https://developer.worldpay.com](https://developer.worldpay.com)
+The detailed documentation explaining how to integrate the SDK and how to use a session to take a payment can be found in Access Worldpay documentation at [https://developer.worldpay.com](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native)

 ## Compatibility

-The SDK is compatible with all react native versions starting from version 0.59
+- all `react-native` versions >= `0.61.5`
+- all `react` versions >= `16.9.0`
+- `Cocoapods` only for iOS dependencies

+## How to install

+Refer to the **Get our SDK section** of the [Access Worldpay documentation](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native)

 ## Features